 Plot ratio is used to measure the scale of development for mixed use Town and Village Centre areas in the Planning Scheme.
 Plot ratio is also used to measure the areas of high intensity employment and commercial uses.
-Site coverage is used in the mixed use areas to ensure the form of development creates buildings that address the street creating a pedestrian friendly environment in a manner typical to an urban area within Town and Village
+Site coverage is used in the mixed use areas to ensure the form of development creates buildings that address the street creating a pedestrian friendly environment in a manner typical to an urban area within Town and Village Centres.

-Subject to adhering to the min-max gross residential floorspace sq.m set out in Tables 2.2 and 2.3 of the Planning Scheme, planning permission may be granted for apartment schemes which comply with the 'Sustainable Urban Housing: Design Standards for New Apartments- Guidelines for Planning Authorities', 2015 (and as amended as per Circular PL 11/2016 APH 5/2016, October 2016 or as subsequently amended).
-In this regard, any reference to 'No. of Units' indicated in both tables and text throughout the Planning Scheme for the Town Centre and the Village Centres are indicative only.
-The number of residential units may increase or decrease provided that the overall min-max quantum of residential floor space for the Town and Village Centres set out in Tables 2.2 and 2.3 are adhered to.
-Note: Reference in the Planning Scheme to min-max number of residential units outside the Town and Village centres will continue to apply.
-Gross residential floorspace includes the floor area of the individual apartments and the communal rooms and circulation areas associated directly with the residential development.
-It does not include the private open space/balconies associated with individual apartments.
+Subject to adhering to the min-max gross residential floorspace sq.m set out in Tables 2.2 and 2.3 of the Planning Scheme, planning permission may be granted for apartment schemes which comply with the 'Sustain-able Urban Housing: Design Standards for New Apartments - Guidelines for Planning Authorities', 2015 (and as amended as per Circular PL 11/2016 APH 5/2016, October 2016 or as subsequently amended).
+'Sustainable Urban